-Inspired by the preamble and basic tenets of Sigma Pi Phi Fraternity as well as the successful social action programs and initiatives completed by other member Boulés, Gamma Pi Boulé sought to establish a local foundation.
-Dr Robert Clark, as Boulé president , with assistance from David Smith, from Theta Boulé in Knoxville, worked together to organize a committee to establish the Gamma Pi Boulé Foundation whose purpose would be to become the funding arm for the social action programs of the Gamma Pi Boulé.
-The foundation was granted nonprofit status in 2013.
+Motivated by the preamble and core principles of Sigma Pi Phi Fraternity, as well as the impactful social action programs conducted by other member Boulés, Gamma Pi Boulé recognized the need for a local foundation.
+Under the leadership of Dr. Robert Clark, then president of the Boulé, and with support from David Smith of Theta Boulé in Knoxville, a committee was formed to establish the Gamma Pi Boulé Foundation.
+The Foundation’s mission is to serve as the primary funding source for Gamma Pi Boulé’s social action initiatives.
+Nonprofit status was officially granted to the Foundation in 2013.

-The Paul A. McDaniel scholarship, awarded through Gamma Pi Boulé, supplies financial assistance to academically accomplished African American male high school seniors who reside in southeast Tennessee and who have been accepted to accredited four-year colleges or universities.
-Applications, written essays as well as interviews are used to judge the candidates.
-The candidates are screened using the “whole person concept” for high moral character, superior academic achievement, leadership skills and a demonstrated willingness to use their talents for the betterment of society.
+The Paul A. McDaniel Scholarship provided through Gamma Pi Boulé offers financial assistance to academically outstanding male high school seniors residing in southeast Tennessee who have been accepted to accredited four-year colleges or universities.
+Candidates are evaluated through applications, essays, and interviews using the “whole person concept,” which considers moral character, academic achievement, leadership, and a demonstrated commitment to community service.

-The foundation not only supports the Paul A. McDaniel Scholarship, it is able to contribute financially to other select organizations such as the Chattanooga Chapter of The Links, Inc., The Boys Leadership Academy , and the Urban League of Chattanooga.
+In addition to the Paul A. McDaniel Scholarship, the Foundation extends financial support to select organizations such as the Chattanooga Chapter of The Links, Inc.; The Boys Leadership Academy; and the Urban League of Chattanooga.

 In Memoriam